Par passes criminal procedure bill, Shah promises exemptions for political detainees | Politics

 - India

-Parliament on Wednesday passed the Criminal Procedure (Identification) Bill, with Home Minister Amit Shah assuring the Rajya Sabha that biometric data of political detainees will not be collected and the proposed law will exclude brain mapping and polygraph test from its ambit.
+Parliament on Wednesday passed the Criminal Procedure (Identification) Bill empowering police to obtain physical and biological samples of convicts and those accused of crimes, with Home Minister Amit Shah assuring the Rajya Sabha that biometric data of political detainees will not be collected and the proposed law will exclude brain mapping and polygraph test from its ambit.
+Several opposition parties slammed as ''unconstitutional'' and ''draconian'' the bill and claimed it could be misused.
+Taking part in the discussion on the bill moved in the Rajya Sabha by Shah, Congress leader P Chidambaram and other opposition members favoured sending the legislation to a select committee for further deliberations, but the demand was rejected.
 The bill was passed by a voice vote after Shah sought to allay concerns raised by the Opposition, which claimed the draft law was ''draconian''.

 The Lok Sabha had passed the Criminal Procedure (Identification) Bill, 2022, which replaces the Identification of Prisoners Act, 1920, on Monday.
 The legislation will now be forwarded to the President for approval before it becomes law.